 Waikato Day Tripper

 A travel blog about slow travel in New Zealand.
-In particular, soulful travel in the green heartland of New Zealand’s North Island.
+In particular, the Waikato region, the green heartland of New Zealand’s North Island.
 Written by a local.

 Kia ora and welcome, friend.
 You’ve come a long way to get here.
 Take your time and connect with the real New Zealand.